paulbellamy/paulbellamy.github.com/_posts/2011-04-11-livecomments-go.markdown

 ### Done!

 That should be it.
-You can check out the whole [source,]() or the [live demo]() (be gentle).
+You can check out the whole [source,](http://github.com/paulbellamy/livecomments.go) or the [live demo](#) (coming soon).
 If you need any more support, or have some suggestions, please get in touch with me.
 Thanks again to fzysqr, hoisie, madari, and others for giving awesome examples to help me wrap my head around this stuff.